 - Social Security pays an average of $1,372 a month (1,196 for women vs. 1,503 for men)– half the income of 50 percent of seniors and 90 percent of total income for 1 in 4

-Respectful Exits is a collaboration of aging workers and age-inclusive employers who are committed to redesigning our unsustainable trajectory of work and retirement in an era of increased longevity.
-Through a robust campaign of education and action, we promote an agenda of practical and proven changes employers can make to enable longer and fuller participation of all workers across the lifecycle.
+Respectful Exits is a collaboration of aging workers and age-inclusive employers committed to redesigning our unsustainable trajectory of work and retirement in an era of increased longevity.
+Through a campaign to change short-sighted employer practices, we enable fuller participation of all workers across the lifecycle.
 Cutting Social Security while we restore the other elements of livable retirement would erase most potential gains.

-From our different perspectives – prospective and current recipients, employers large and small, office holders and office seekers – we say simply: Social Security must be preserved and strengthened.
-Future cuts should not be on any political candidates’ policy agenda in 2020.
+From our different perspectives—prospective and current recipients, employers large and small, office holders and office seekers—we say simply: Social Security must be preserved and strengthened.
+Future cuts should not be on any political candidate’s policy agenda in 2020.
 They would be devastating to individuals, families, communities and the consumer economy.

-We, the undersigned, commit ourselves and ask all current public office seekers and office holders to make this simple pledge:
+We, the undersigned, commit ourselves and ask all current public office seekers and office holders to make and seek support for this simple pledge: